Lease Renewal CAM Negotiation: Cap Resets, Exclusions, Audit Rights

 1. A current-term cost analysis.
 Show CAM per SF by year from lease inception to today.
 Show the growth rate.
 Show how your total occupancy cost (base rent + CAM + taxes + insurance) has trended.

 3. A specific term sheet.
-Not a wish list — a proposed term sheet with specific numbers.
+Not a wish list.
+A proposed term sheet with specific numbers.
 Cap rate: 3% non-cumulative.
 Exclusions: add capital amortization, management fees above 3%, insurance growth above 115% of prior year.
 Audit rights: 24-month lookback, fee-shifting at 3%.
 Base year reset: current-year actuals.

 Renegotiating the CAM Cap: Structure vs. Percentage